freeCodeCamp/freeCodeCamp/docs/devops.md

 **The current version of the platform is always available at [`freeCodeCamp.org`](https://www.freecodecamp.org).**

-The dev-team merges changes from the `production-staging` branch to `production-current` when they release changes.
+The dev-team merges changes from the `prod-staging` branch to `prod-current` when they release changes.
 The top commit should be what you see live on the site.

 You can identify the exact version deployed by visiting the build and deployment logs available in the status section.
 Alternatively you can also ping us in the [contributors chat room](https://chat.freecodecamp.org/channel/contributors) for a confirmation.